chicago-justice-project/chicago-justice/README.md

 Note, the paths, users, groups, and all system specific information in the files above are for example purposes.
 Please check these against your system configuration.

+## Code updates to the existing deployment

+The code is deployed via git repository.
+Deployment of code changes should simply require `git pull` inside the application repository, and likely `sudo service chicagojustice restart` (please check the name of the service with what is in the upstart configs under `/etc/init`)

+In some cases (ie. model changes) a schema migration is required.
+Migrate via `./manage.py migrate`.
+Be sure to source the virtual environment before running migrations.
+See the Django docs for details on schema migrations: https://docs.djangoproject.com/en/1.10/topics/migrations/